cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 - DH(sk, pk): Perform a non-interactive DH exchange using the private key sk and public key pk to produce a Diffie-Hellman shared secret of length Ndh
-- Marshal(pk): Produce a byte string of length Npk encoding the public key `pk`
+- MarshalPk(pk): Produce a byte string of length Npk encoding the public key `pk`
-- Unmarshal(enc): Parse a byte string of length Npk to recover a public key
+- UnmarshalPk(enc): Parse a byte string of length Npk to recover a public key
+- UnmarshalSk(enc): Parse a byte string of length Nsk to recover a private key.
+This function can fail on some inputs.
 - Ndh: The length in bytes of a Diffie-Hellman shared secret produced by the DH function of this KEM.